 A dedicated violin instructor, Ghaderi earned complete pedagogical training in the Suzuki Method with Kimberly Meier-Sims and has served on the faculty of numerous music institutions including Baldwin Wallace University Community Music School and Interlochen Summer Arts Academy.
 She currently has an active private studio in South Euclid, OH.

 Ghaderi’s primary teachers have included William Preucil (Concertmaster, Cleveland Orchestra), Peter Otto (Associate Concertmaster, Cleveland Orchestra), Kathleen Winkler, Zoya Leybin, and Carole Mayedo.
 She has also studied privately and in master classes with Ivan Zenaty, Pierre Amoyal, Fredell Lack, Elmar Oliveira, and Yehonatan Berick, among others.
-She studied and performed at numerous international summer festivals, including the Mozarteum Summer Academy, Corsi Internazionali di Musica in Perugia, Beijing International Summer Academy, and Domaine Forget Chamber Music Festival.
+She supplemented her training at numerous international summer festivals, including the Mozarteum Summer Academy, Corsi Internazionali di Musica in Perugia, Beijing International Summer Academy, and Domaine Forget Chamber Music Festival.
 Ghaderi received her Bachelor of Music degree in Violin Performance from Rice University, graduating magna cum laude, and earned her Master of Music degree in Violin Performance at the Cleveland Institute of Music.